Discover folk - the CRM for people-powered businesses

 7. Event-triggered sequence

-These sequences are launched in response to specific actions taken by a user, such as downloading a resource, attending a webinar, or reaching a usage milestone.
+These sequences are launched in response to specific actions taken by a prospect, such as downloading a resource, attending a webinar, or reaching a usage milestone.
 The content is highly personalized based on the action that triggered the sequence.

 Email sequence templates

-Below we have mapped out a few email sequences for sales and marketing teams to help get you started.
+Below we have mapped out a few email sequences for sales teams to help get you started.
 As you edit these, make sure you're familiar with your brand's editorial guidelines and tone of voice to create a sense of consistency in the email copy.
 Then, when you're ready to set up your email sequence, make sure you review its cadence between each email.

 Sales email sequences